CompileZero/JS-For-Humans/README.md

 Then those hiccups started turning into coughs.

-I ran into terms like Object-Oriented, Multi Paradigm, Functional, Hoisting, Polymorphism etc etc, and it left my head spinning.
+I ran into terms like Object-Oriented, Multi Paradigm, Functional, Hoisting, Polymorphism etc, and it left my head spinning.
 (Trust me, it still does today).
 But the real problem wasn’t just that.

 I couldn’t find a single resource, that was directed at beginners, explained concepts in simple language, and then also took care of the advanced JavaScript concepts.